 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 1 Other subjects Year 1 How could you become an animal expert?
 Dr Mya-Rose Craig (ornithologist) Which materials should the little pigs have used to build their house?
 How could you become a weather reporter?
-June Bacon Bercey and Aisling Creevy (Meterologists) What plants grow in our nature reserve?
+June Bacon Bercey and Aisling Creevy (Meteorologists) How could you become a weather reporter?
+June Bacon Bercey and Aisling Creevy (Meteorologists) What plants grow in our nature reserve?
+What plants grow in our nature reserve?
 Year 2 Could you be the next sporting superstar?
 What happens as animals grow?
 What materials are in our school?
 John Boyd Dunlop (inventor) or Charles MacIntosh (chemist and inventor) How can we grow our own plants?
+Jeanne Baret (botanist) How can we grow our own plants?
 Jeanne Baret (botanist) Why can't a wood louse live at the sea shore?
 Katherine Johnson (mathematician orbital mechanics) Mae Jemison and Neil Armstrong (astronauts) Explorers topic history Year 3 How can Usain Bolt move so quickly?
-Are you attractive enough?
+What can you find out about pushes, pulls and magnets?
 What do rocks tell us about how the earth was formed?
 Kulsala Rajerdan (seismologist / earth scientist) How did that blossom become an apple?
-Edmond Albius (horticulturalist) How far can you throw your shadow?
-Ibn al-Shāţir (astronomer inventor) Hippolyte Marie- Davey Year 4 What happens to the food we eat?
+Edmond Albius (horticulturalist How did that blossom become an apple?
+Edmond Albius (horticulturalist) What can you find out about shadows?
+Ibn al-Shāţir (astronomer inventor) Hippolyte Marie-Davey , Year 4 What happens to the food we eat?
 William Beaumont (surgeon) What is sound and how do we make different sounds?
 How could we cope without electricity for one day?
 Lewis Latimer (inventor) What are solids, liquids and gases?
 Which wild animals and plants thrive in your locality?
+Charles Henry Turner (zoologist Which wild animals and plants thrive in your locality?
 Charles Henry Turner (zoologist)